Unagi Model One Review: Overview

 The warranty is for one year.
 Within the first three months, if there is a problem, Unagi will ship you a completely new scooter.
 Within the next nine months, they will ship you either a new or refurbished scooter, at their discretion.
 They also have a 30-day money-back policy if you decide you don’t like the scooter.

 Not only is this one of the longest warranties in the industry, but it is one of the most generous as they handle shipping both ways.
 Other companies may require you to pay for shipping both ways (which can be >$50 one-way).

-Overall, the build quality is as good as the best 26 lb (12 kg) scooters, but not clearly superior.
+Overall, the build quality is as good as the best 26 lb (12 kg) scooters, but not overwhelmingly superior.

 The scooter does have excellent materials.
 It employs some high-quality exotics that have a tremendous strength-weight profile.
 These include carbon fiber, aluminum, and magnesium.

-The Unagi has an IP54 water-resistance rating, which means that it is tolerant of splashes, but anything more is a no-no. In practice, this means getting caught in the rain isn’t a problem.
+The Unagi has an IP54 water-resistance rating — a standout feature lacking in many scooters.
+This means that it is tolerant of splashes and getting caught in the rain isn’t a problem.
 However, you won’t want the scooter to get soaked or submerged.

 Unagi Model One: Review Conclusions

 The Model One is really about three things: